 (“Flow” is where you are doing something that becomes sufficiently engrossing to totally take you mind off anything other than what you are doing in the moment).

 Dr. Kogan says:

 “Each person is going to be really different, but they’ve got to feel a feeling of calmness because that’s when you calm the nervous system.”

 All this new research made me feel even better about the numerous types of de-stressing classes we teach at Flametree Yoga.

 It also reminded me that I do notice quite a number of menopausal women who have some degree of thinner hair.
 Even in my mother’s case, I think it was carefully disguised by the type of hair styling that was fashionable at the time.

 As Westerners, we also often turn quickly to hair loss treatment, rather than at least also thinking about how to systematically and ongoingly reduce the stress or other issues that are the underlying cause of hair loss.

 A male yoga student also reminded me how he found that using yoga postures to relax was a learnt skill that took ongoing and regular restorative yoga.
-The more he did relaxing poses, the more he found he could let go and feel the stress just ooze out of him, including when he was preparing for sleep.
+The more he did relaxing poses, the more he found he could let go and feel the stress just ooze out of him.
+In particular, it helped him sleep better.

 Calming yoga classes for people who are initially stiff